opengeospatial/HY_Features/section_7.md

 | Requirement	| [/req/hy_abstract/hydrocomplex/catchment.lowercatchment](/req/hy_abstract/hydrocomplex/catchment.lowercatchment |
 | Requirement	| [/req/hy_abstract/hydrocomplex/catchment.realisation](/req/hy_abstract/hydrocomplex/catchment.realisation |

-##### 7.4.2.3	CatchmentAggregate
+##### 7.4.2.2	CatchmentAggregate
 The HY_CatchmentAggregate class specializes the HY_Catchment class with respect to a set of dendritic catchments, arranged in an encompassing catchment at the next upper hierarchy level without any spatial overlap.
-This allows to describe multiple inflows into a catchment aggregate through several hydrologically discrete sub-catchments having a single inflow, and contributing to the common outflow of the catchment aggregate.
+This allows to describe multiple inflows into a catchment aggregate through several hydrologically discrete sub-catchments having a single inflow, and contributing to a joined outflow of the catchment aggregate.

 A catchment aggregate may be part of a containing catchment at the next higher hierarchy level, which consists of many of those neighbouring catchments.
 This does not necessarily implies a series of containing catchments, but allows jumping to the 'highest' upper-level system as typically used for reporting purposes.
 The HY_CatchmentAggregate class inherits from generalization the *containingCatchment*, *upstreamCatchment*, *jointCatchment*, *outflowNode*, *inflowNode* and *boundaryLine* properties, and carries two properties: *exorheicDrainage* and *endorheicDrainage*.